open-sauced/docs/docs/tools/chrome-extension/refactoring-and-testing.md

 ---
 id: refactoring-and-testing
-title: 'Refactoring and Testing'
+title: "Refactoring and Testing"
-sidebar_label: 'Refactoring and Testing'
+sidebar_label: "Refactoring and Testing"
 keywords:
   - refactoring
   - testing
 ---

 Refactor a block of code by using the blue plus button that is displayed when hovering over a line.
 To select a block of code, hover over the starting line, click and drag the blue plus button until the desired line.